cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-brunch-site.md

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/.
 2. In **Account Home**, select **Pages** > **Create a project**.
-3. Select the new GitHub repository that you created and, in the **Set up builds and deployments** section, provide the following information.
+3. Select the new GitHub repository that you created and, in the **Set up builds and deployments** section, select *Brunch* as your **Framework preset**.
+Your selection will provide the following information.

 <div>